barasamichael/Strath-Query-Engine/data/raw/ilab.md

 3. Possess excellent verbal and written communication skills.
 4. Have interpersonal/human relation skills.
 5. Have the ability to:
-   - Follow oral and written instructions.
+   a) Follow oral and written instructions.
-   - Work as part of a team
+   b) Work as part of a team
-   - Perform tasks assigned diligently and confidently.
+   c) Perform tasks assigned diligently and confidently.

 ### The Package
 @iLabAfrica Scholars will have the following benefits:

 1. Earn real industry experience working (8.30am -5.30pm) in one of the units under @iLabAfrica.
 2. Awarded a full scholarship for Master of Science degree that runs in the evening (5:30 pm – 8:30 pm) in one of the following disciplines:
-   - MSc.
+   a.
+MSc.
 Information Systems Security.
-   - MSc.
+   b.
+MSc.
 Data Science

 3. A stipend of Ksh.
 15,000 per month.
 4. A meal allowance issued at the University cafeteria.
 5. Scholars will be provided with:
-   - A research supervisor that will direct their work.
+   a.
+A research supervisor that will direct their work.
-   - Training and practical experience in scientific research and relevant software.
+   b.
+Training and practical experience in scientific research and relevant software.
-   - Training on writing research proposals and grant applications.
+   c.
+Training on writing research proposals and grant applications.
-   - Exposure and collaboration with other tech hubs as well as attending international conferences.
+   d.
+Exposure and collaboration with other tech hubs as well as attending international conferences.

 6. An opportunity to enter into paid employment with the University if the scholar manages to submit successful research proposals that attract adequate funding, or, if the scholar is engaged in a funded programme.